Danielovskii/Credit-Model-Project/README.md

 - A **traditional scorecard model** (Part A) inspired by FICO and VantageScore methodologies, emphasizing interpretability and statistical rigor.
 - A set of **advanced machine learning models** (Part C), implemented using object-oriented programming for modularity and scalability.

-The objective is to predict the likelihood that a loan applicant will default based on financial and behavioral variables.
+The objective of Part A is to evaluate a new loan applicant by assigning a credit score, and decide if the loan is aproved or rejected.
+Part C focuses on predicting the likelihood that a loan applicant will default based on financial and behavioral variables.

 ---